Biochao/seriesFrameMaker/README.md

 6. Set the font_name and font_size.
 Use the font family name.
 This is different from the font file name.

 7. Run the script.
 A progress.txt file will be created in the sources folder incase of crashes.

+## Trimming frames
+Make sure to install the 'scikit-image', 'cv2', and 'numpy' libraries before running this

+Run trim_similar_frames.py with your folders set to delete any frames that are 95% the same

+It will check the lower 20% of the frame again before deleting to make sure the subtitle hasn't changed